-When a verb ends in -ing, it may be a gerund or a present participle.
+When a verb ends in -ing, it may be a present participle or it may be a gerund.
 It is important to understand that they are not the same.

 When we use a verb in -ing form more like a noun, it is usually a gerund: